-Before I start my chocolate posts for February, I had several requests to share my favorite granola recipe.
-I discovered the base of this recipe many years ago but unfortunately did not note the source, and have made it regularly for years.
+I discovered the base of this granola recipe many years ago but unfortunately did not note the source, and have made it regularly for years.
 Since going gluten-free, I’ve changed it by using certified gluten-free oats, and I’ve made some tweaks from the original recipe like adding more flavor by using more cinnamon and decreasing the brown sugar a bit.
-Now it is just perfect and everyone in my family loves it!
-For you gluten-eating friends that have arrived here for this recipe, you can just use your plain old Quaker Old Fashioned or Rolled Oats in this recipe.
-My gluten-free friends can read below for some more information about gluten-free oats.
+Now this gluten-free granola is just perfect and everyone in my family loves it!

 Those of you that are dairy-free will love that you can easily make this dairy-free by using your favorite oil.
-I’ve made it both ways, with real butter or with vegetable or corn oil, and there isn’t much difference in how it turns out.
-Unlike many celiacs, my body actually tolerates butter better than I do oil.
+I’ve made it both ways, with real butter or with vegetable, corn, or coconut oil, and there isn’t much difference in how it turns out.
 Try it either way, and I’m confident you’ll love it!

 As the granola cools, you get to decide how big of chunks you want it to have.
 Let it cool untouched and then break apart in bigger pieces to put in bags to munch on for a snack.
 If you’d like to enjoy it as a breakfast cereal, you might break it up into smaller chunks as it cools.
 If you want the granola to be very small pieces for adding to yogurt, I’d recommend you stir every few minutes after you take it out of the oven, so that it won’t harden into large chunks.

 If you don’t know what a jelly roll pan is, it is a large baking sheet with about 1″ sides.
 Usually it is around 10 1/2″-12″ wide and 16″-18″ long.
-If you don’t have one of these pans, feel free to use two 9×13 pans instead.
-The parchment paper called for in the recipe will really make clean-up a breeze, which is why I recommend it.
-You can refer back to my post about parchment paper.
-I use the pre-cut sheets that fit perfectly in my jelly roll pan.
+I love my insulated Baking Pan If you don’t have one of these pans, feel free to use two 9×13 pans instead.
+The pre-cut sheets of parchment paper called for in the recipe will really make clean-up a breeze, which is why I recommend it.
+These pre-cut sheets of parchment paper that I buy on Amazon fit perfectly in my jelly roll pan.

-Give this a try and let me know how you decided to customize it for your tastes!
+Give this gluten-free almond granola recipe a try and let me know how you decided to customize it for your tastes!